The 8 Most Famous Flower Artworks

 Botanical illustrators portrayed the ideal version of every plant, erasing any leaf holes or petal folds.
 (Rather like the idolized rose we see in the fairytale of Beauty and the Beast).
 To do so, they studied example after example of the same floral species, before combining their findings together into one archetypal, idealized drawing.
-Afterwards, they would dissect the flowers, exposing their inner networks of petals, pistils, and stamens under the microscope.
+They would then take apart the plants to expose their inner compositions and examen them under a microscope.
 These explorations informed both art and science.
 In fact, the botanical illustrator Franz Bauer became credited with the first description of a cell nucleus in his study of orchids from 1802.

 3. Scientific documentation by cyanotype

 Anna Atkins was an English botanist and photographer.
 She is often considered the first person to publish a book illustrated with photographic images.
 Atkins adopted the cyanotype process, which produces a blue print.
-Within a year, she applied the process to algae and other plants and flowers by making photograms.
+She used this process to produce prints of algae and various types of plants.
 Using a contact printing method, she would “place the unmounted dried-algae original directly on the cyanotype paper.”

 This image of the algae Cystoseira granulata is taken from Photographs of British Algae: Cyanotype Impressions (1843-1853).
 The book took Atkins a decade to prepare and publish and is dedicated what she describes as the “flowers of the sea”.

 4. The strawberry patch of William Morris’ textiles